Interface and Operations / Environment Variables

 |

-You can also directly copy basic example code from the environment variable hint box, reducing keyboard input:
+You can also directly copy the basic example code from the environment variable hint box, reducing keyboard input: